electron/electronjs.org-old/_docs/tutorial/desktop-environment-integration.md

 * On Windows 8.1 and Windows 8, a shortcut to your app, with a [Application User Model ID][app-user-model-id], must be installed to the Start screen.
 Note, however, that it does not need to be pinned to the Start screen.
-* On Windows 7 and below, notifications are not supported.
+* On Windows 7, notifications are not supported.
 You can however send "balloon notifications" using the [Tray API][tray-balloon].

 Furthermore, the maximum length for the notification body is 250 characters,